 Before getting into how to repot a lacy tree philodendron, we must first explain the confusion often associated with growing these and split leaf philodendrons.
 While they look alike and sometimes go by the same name, these are two totally different plants.

 Philodendron bipinnatifidum (syn.
-Philodendron selloum) is known as the tree philodendron and may occasionally be found under such names as lacy tree philodendron, cut-leaf philodendron and split-leaf philodendron (which is incorrect and the cause for confusion).
-This tropical “tree-like” Philodendron species also has leaves which are “split” or “lacy” looking and grows easily as a houseplant or suitable areas outdoors in warm climates.
+Philodendron selloum) is known as the tree philodendron and may occasionally be found under such names as lacy tree philodendron, cut-leaf philodendron, and split-leaf philodendron (which is incorrect and the cause for confusion).
+This tropical “tree-like” Philodendron species also has leaves that are “split” or “lacy” looking and grows easily as a houseplant or in suitable areas outdoors in warm climates.